gitpad-pl/github/docs/DEV.md

 If You want join to us, please read it
 It's few info about development

+## Steps to Publish

+Publishing usually is a simple process.

+code => test => publish => revise code => test => publish new version ...

+### publish, run

+npm publish

+This will publish your package to NPM registry.
+Once publish completes(in less than a minute), you can go check your package in the link https://www.npmjs.com/~{username}/{package-name}.

+### Versioning
+If you want to make changes to your package, you have to change the version number and publish again.
+To update the version automatically rather than manually updating them.
+These commands are based on semantic versioning:

+    npm version patch

+    npm version minor

+    npm version major

 ## How to easy start development?

 1. Join to our project on Github (https://github.com/gitpad-pl/github)